Phymath0Masics/Ising_Model_Solvers/README.md

-# Ising Model Solvers: DOCH, ADOCH, SA, BSB, SimCIM, SIS
+# Ising Model Solvers: DOCH, ADOCH, SA, BSB, SimCIM, SIA

 This project provides multiple algorithms to solve the Ising model by approximating the lowest energy state:
 - DOCH — Difference Of Convex Hamiltonian based Ising Solver (our)